dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/00-current/HARDCODED_PROCEDURES_MIGRATION.md

 ## Special Cases

 ### InvokeOpenStudy
 This procedure was intentionally **NOT** given a hardcoded fallback.
-It **MUST** be explicitly configured per-PACS profile in SpyWindow.
+It **MUST** be explicitly configured per-PACS profile in AutomationWindow.
 If missing, the system throws an error indicating the procedure needs to be configured.

 ### PatientNumberMatch and StudyDateTimeMatch
 These procedures previously used special direct comparison logic accessing MainViewModel properties.
 The comparison logic has been moved to `ProcedureExecutor.ComparePatientNumber()` and `ProcedureExecutor.CompareStudyDateTime()` which are called by `PatientNumberMatch` and `StudyDateTimeMatch` procedures respectively.